Enumerating Independent Linear Inferences: New 9-variable minimal linear inferences

 \subsection{Inference \eqref{eq:nine_two}}

 The relation webs corresponding to inference \eqref{eq:nine_two} are given by:

-\anupam{this is the inference 2-9} \begin{itemize} \item The LHS has 23 red edges (and 13 green edges), and the RHS has 11 red edges (and 25 green edges). \item The inference flips 14 red edges to green, and 2 green edges to red. \item The inference generalises switch, but also \eqref{eq:php32-derived-inf-repeated} (by the substitution $z' \mapsto \bot$) and $\overline{\eqref{eq:counterexample-inference-repeated}}$ (by the substitution $0\mapsto \top$). \end{itemize}
+\begin{itemize} \item The LHS has 23 red edges (and 13 green edges), and the RHS has 11 red edges (and 25 green edges). \item The inference flips 14 red edges to green, and 2 green edges to red. \item The inference generalises switch, but also \eqref{eq:php32-derived-inf-repeated} (by the substitution $z' \mapsto \bot$) and $\overline{\eqref{eq:counterexample-inference-repeated}}$ (by the substitution $0\mapsto \top$). \end{itemize}

 Note that both this and the last inference, \eqref{eq:nine_one}, are quite similar.
 Not only do they have the same LHS, their RHSs differ only in the positioning of $x$ and $x'$.
 This similarity reminds us of the similarity between \eqref{eq:php32-derived-inf-repeated} and \eqref{eq:unknown-inference-8-repeated}, and indeed this is reflected by the way those 8-variable inferences are duly generalised by these 9-variable ones.